 Radiation may also be used to relieve pain when surgery isn’t possible.

-Severe pain with Pancoast tumors can be eased with a surgical procedure that disables the pain-conducting nerves in the spinal cord.
+A surgical procedure that disables the pain-conducting nerves in the spinal cord can help ease severe pain.
 This is called a CT-guided cordotomy, in which a CT scan is used to guide the surgeon.

 In one study,